GPurgatorio/Master-Computer-Science-ICT/README.md

 **Memory tiering**:
 - RAM
+- nvRAM
-- nvRAM: uses [nvDIMM](https://en.wikipedia.org/wiki/NVDIMM) (non volatalie Dual Inline Memory Module) to save energy because you can change the amount of current given to each pin; moreover the data doesn't need to be refreshed periodically to avoid data loss.
+  - uses [nvDIMM](https://en.wikipedia.org/wiki/NVDIMM) (non volatalie Dual Inline Memory Module) to save energy because you can change the amount of current given to each pin; moreover the data doesn't need to be refreshed periodically to avoid data loss.
-- SS Memory
+- SSD Memory
 - Hard drive

 **Storage tiering**: